Getting a mortgage can be struggle.

 The original lender must agree to remove the other borrower from the mortgage.
 Not all lenders allow this, so you may need to switch to a new lender.

-The other person on the mortgage must agree and sign authorization forms to remove one borrower.
+The other mortgage-holder must agree and sign authorization forms to remove one borrower.
 Their credit file will show the closed account.

 Property rights get complicated